devjasim/image-approval-app/README.md

 The challenge was quite exciting because of the following reasons

 - Using Unit testing with Jest and React Testing Library for the first time.
-- Using unsplash for the first time for fetch iamges.
+- Using unsplash for the first time for fetching images.

 ## Tech Stack

-- React
+- React, TypeScript
-- Redux using redux toolkit, redux thunk
+- Redux, redux toolkit, redux thunk
 - Styled Components
 - Jest
 - Unsplash API